HeroeDeButaca/Duolingo_Horror_Game/README.md

 # Duolingo Horror Game
-Is a horror game starring with Duo
+Is a horror game starring with Duo. <br>
+It's a fanmade game.